New Jersey Roads - NJ Turnpike E. Alignment

 Approaching the tollbooth, where I'm not sure how often the panels are replaced, but they do insinuate NJ 3 goes both east and west (which implies pre-1970 for at least the wording, if not the panels themselves).
 The digital ones are obviously a lot newer, and I believe useless as there's no formal barrier on the north side of the toll plaza for some distance.

-Due to the separate tollbooth, Exit 17 only exits SB on the Eastern Spur and is the same as the NB Exit 16E.
-Since the Turnpike Authority never decided to name the Western Spur's Meadowlands direct ramps Exit 17W, this never became Exit 17E as it should have.
+Due to the separate tollbooth, Exit 17 only exits SB on the Easterly Alignment and is the same as the NB Exit 16E.
+Since the Turnpike Authority never decided to name the Westerly Alignment's Meadowlands direct ramps Exit 17W, this never became Exit 17E as it should have.
 Aw heck, it should just be 16E, rather than use the Massachusetts Turnpike's skewed system (Exits 18-19-20 are all in the same place, but involve three different tollbooths, with Exit 19 being the mainline, and Exits 14-15 are for the same road, but again with different tollbooths).
 At least they left the all-text N J 3 signage.

 SB signage, with the latter two signs on a side ramp that acts as a C-D road for the service area before rejoining the mainline.
-All SB traffic to the service area is directed onto the Eastern Spur, but can get from the area to either spur (or of course head back north and avoid the toll).
+All SB traffic to the service area is directed onto the Easterly Alignment, but can get from the area to either alignment (or of course head back north and avoid the toll).

 Continue south on the NJ Turnpike